 Thus, we need an error management, which allows for constructive correction of our mistakes.
 As professionals can feel safe in such a culture, they will be more likely to report failure and deal with it.
 It is less likely that mistakes will be covered up due to the fear of negative consequences.

-7. What You Can Expect of My CRM Seminars
+7. My CRM Seminars and CRM Books

 My aim is to introduce you to CRM comprehensively, in the same way it is teached and lived in the aviation industry, from which it originated.
 Therefore, I will include all the concepts and components I mentioned above.